-It thus came as a great surprise when, in the mid-1990s, quantum error correcting codes were developed by Shor and Steane [5-7], and these ideas later led to the development of schemes for fault-tolerant quantum computing [8-12].
-Such schemes take any quantum algorithm designed for an ideal noiseless quantum computer, and turn it into an implementation that is robust against noise, as long as the amount of noise is below a certain threshold, known as the fault-tolerance threshold.
-The overhead introduced by the fault-tolerant schemes is typically modest (a polylogarithmic factor in the running time of the algorithm).
+It thus came as a great surprise when, in the mid-1990s, quantum error correcting codes were developed by Shor and Steane [24, 28], and these ideas later led to the development of schemes for fault-tolerant quantum computing [25, 18, 15, 1, 14, 12].
+Such schemes take any quantum algorithm designed for an ideal noiseless quantum computer, and turn it into an implementation that is robust against noise, as long as the amount of noise is below a certain threshold, known as the fault-tolerant threshold.
+The overhead introduced by the fault-tolerant schemes is typically quite modest (a polylogarithmic factor in the total running time of the algorithm).

-The existence of fault-tolerant schemes turns the problem of building a quantum computer into a hard engineering problem: if we just manage to store our qubits and operate upon them with a level of noise below the fault-tolerance threshold, then we can perform arbitrarily long quantum computations.
-The actual value of the fault-tolerance threshold is far from determined, but will have a crucial influence on the future of the area-the more noise a quantum computer can tolerate in theory, the more likely it is to be realized in practice.3
+The existence of fault-tolerant schemes turns the problem of building a quantum computer into a hard but possible-in-principle engineering problem: if we just manage to store our qubits and operate upon them with a level of noise below the fault-tolerant threshold, then we can perform arbitrarily long quantum computations.
+The actual value of the fault-tolerant threshold is far from determined, but will have a crucial influence on the future of the area-the more noise a quantum computer can tolerate in theory, the more likely it is to be realized in practice.

-The first fault-tolerant schemes were only able to tolerate noise on the order of 10^{-6} , which is way below the level of accuracy that experimentalists can hope to achieve in the foreseeable future.
+The first fault-tolerant schemes were only able to tolerate noise on the order of $10^{-6}$ , which is way below the level of accuracy that experimentalists can hope to achieve in the foreseeable future.
 These initial schemes have been substantially improved in the past decade.
-In particular, Knill has recently developed various schemes which, according to numerical calculations, seem to be able to tolerate more than 1% noise [13,14].
-If we insist on provable constructions, the best known threshold is on the order of 0.1% [15-18].
+In particular, Knill has recently developed various schemes which, according to numerical calculations, seem to be able to tolerate more than 1% noise [17, 16].
+If we insist on provable constructions, the best known threshold is on the order of 0.1% [4, 3, 2, 21].

-Constructions of fault-tolerant schemes provide a lower bound on the fault-tolerance threshold.
-A very interesting question, which is the topic of the current paper, is whether one can prove $upper\ bounds$ on the fault-tolerance threshold.
+Constructions of fault-tolerant schemes provide a lower bound on the fault-tolerant threshold.
+A very interesting question, which is the topic of the current paper, is whether one can prove $upper\ bounds$ on the fault-tolerant threshold.
 Such bounds give an indication on how far away we are from finding optimal fault-tolerant schemes.
 They can also give hints as to how one should go about constructing improved fault-tolerant schemes.
-Such upper bounds are statements of the form "any quantum computation performed with noise level higher than p is essentially useless", where "essentially useless" is some strong indication that interesting quantum computations are impossible in such a model.
-For instance, Buhrman et al. [19] quantify this by giving a classical simulation of such noisy quantum computation, and Razborov [20] shows that if the computation is too long, the output of the circuit is essentially independent of its input.
+Such upper bounds are statements of the form "any quantum computation performed with noise level higher than p is essentially useless", where "essentially useless" is usually some strong indication that interesting quantum computations are impossible in such a model.
+For instance, Buhrman et al. [9] quantify this by giving a classical simulation of such noisy quantum computation, and Razborov [19] shows that if the computation is too long, the output of the circuit is essentially independent of its input.

-The best known upper bounds on the threshold are 50% by Razborov [20] and 45.3% by Buhrman et al. [19].
-(These bounds are incomparable because they work in different models; see the end of this section for more details.)
-As one can see, there are still about two orders of magnitude between our best upper and lower bounds on the fault-tolerance threshold.
-This leaves experimentalists in the dark as to the level of accuracy they should try to achieve.
+The best known upper bounds on the threshold are 50% by Razborov [19] and 45.3% by Buhrman et al. [9].
+(These bounds are incomparable because they work in different models; See the end of this section for more accurate statements.)
+As one can see, there are still about two orders of magnitude between our best upper and lower bounds on the fault-tolerant threshold.
+This leaves experimentalists in the dark as to the level of accuracy they should try to achieve in their experiments.
 In this paper, we somewhat reduce this gap.
 So far, much more work has been spent on lower bounds than on upper bounds.
 Our approach will be the less-trodden road from above, hoping to bring new techniques to bear on this problem.